 Adelaide to Uluru: 2-hour flight / 17 hr drive

 Brisbane to Uluru: 3-hour flight / 32 hr drive

 Darwin to Uluru: 2-hour flight / 19.5 hr drive

 Melbourne to Uluru: 2.5 hour flight / 25 hr drive

 Uluru is located within Uluru-Kata Tjuta National Park.
-The park is home to as Uluru or Ayres Rock as well as Kata Tjuta, also known as the Olgas, another rock formation located some 30kms from Uluru.
+The park is home to Uluru or Ayres Rock, in addition to Kata Tjuta, otherwise known as the Olgas, another rock formation located some 30 km from Uluru.
 Entrance to Uluru Kata Tjuta National Park requires a park pass.
 The pass is $38 and grants you entry for 3 days—an ideal amount of time needed to visit both rock formations, enjoy all the walks within the park and catch at least one sunset or sunrise in the park.
-If that’s not enough, you’ll be pleased to know that the 3-day pass can be extended for free for anoth 2 days, giving you a total of 5 days to explore the park.
+If that’s not enough, you’ll be pleased to know that the 3-day pass can be extended for free for another 2 days, giving you a total of 5 days to explore the park.

 Short on time?
 There are a couple of other shorter walks that may offer a good alternative.